fmi-basel/gfelsenb-anytrack/README.md

 # gfelsenb-anytrack
-Pipeline to track individual objects in videos with static backgrounds.
+Pipeline to track individual objects in videos with static backgrounds. test

 ## Getting started